jkblume/family-dashboard/README.md

 ## Usage

 1. Run `docker-compose up -d` to start all services (except frontend)
-1. Start dashboard frontend with `npm run serve`
+1. Enter `frontend` directory and start dashboard frontend with `npm run serve`
-1. Change directory to imageprocessing.
-Start the face processing script: `python face_detect_cam.py`.
+1. (Optional) Enter `imageprocessing` directory and start the face processing script: `python face_detect_cam.py`.
 1. Navigate to http://localhost:1024 into your browser to open the dashboard.
+1. To log into django admin backend navigate to http://localhost:8000/admin and use the credentials: `root:root1234`

 --> to change frontend from debug to prod mode; change main.js django and socketIo stub svc to real data (both true to false)